 - If you are transferring from an Idaho school and have not earned an associate degree, you may still be considered “core certified” if your transcript is stamped “core certified” by the Registrar’s Office of your original institution.

-- For more information, visit the Core Certification website at the Registrar’s office and go to Core Certification in the right hand navigation bar.
+- For more information, visit the Transfer Credit Basics website at the Registrar’s office and go to Core Certification in the right hand navigation bar.

 Admissions: Making the Transition to Boise State

 – process of credit transfer